Patients Rights & Responsibilities

 The patient, family member or patient's representative has the right to:

 - Exercise rights while receiving care or treatment in the hospital without coercion, discrimination, or retaliation.
 Receive considerate and respectful care that is consistent with personal values, beliefs and cultural practices.

-- Impartial access to treatment, regardless of race, color, creed, national origin, sex, sexual orientation, ethnicity, age, handicap, disability, religious or educational background, or ability to pay bill.
+- Impartial access to treatment, regardless of race, color, creed, national origin, sex, sexual orientation, gender identity, ethnicity, age, handicap, disability, religious or educational background, or ability to pay bill.

 - Be fully informed of in advance of care or treatment, and to actively participate in, decisions regarding planning of care/treatment.

 - Be an equal partner in making decisions that arise during the course of care.
 If ethical questions should arise, contact a nurse or physician.
 When a conflict of values occurs between the physician and patient, family, or patient's representative regarding the decision to withhold or withdraw treatment, any party can seek the advice of the health center's Ethics Committee or request a second opinion.